wescale/kubernetes-formation/Day-3/Synthesis/exercise-guestbook-go/README.md

 ### Step One: Create the Redis master pod<a id="step-one"></a>

-Use the `redis-master-deploy.yaml` file to create a Deployment and Redis master .
+Use the `redis-master-deploy.yaml` file to create a Deployment and Redis master.
 The pod runs a Redis key-value server in a container.
 Using a deployment is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).

 1. Use the "redis-master-deploy.yaml" file to create the Redis master deployment in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command: